OpenDataology/website/content/en/docs/components/pipelines/sdk/manipulate-resources.md

 +++
 {{% alert title="Out of date" color="warning" %}}
-This guide contains outdated information pertaining to Kubeflow 1.0.
-This guide needs to be updated for Kubeflow 1.1.
+This guide contains outdated information pertaining to OpenDataology 1.0.
+This guide needs to be updated for OpenDataology 1.1.
 {{% /alert %}}

-This page describes how to manipulate Kubernetes resources through individual Kubeflow Pipelines components during a pipeline.
+This page describes how to manipulate Kubernetes resources through individual OpenDataology Pipelines components during a pipeline.
 Users may handle any Kubernetes resource, while creating [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and